Very Special Maths

 About Les Staves --

-Les presenting a large idea Les staves has worked with SLD and PLD kids since 1973 and was head teacher of Turnshaws, a special school in Kirklees, West Yorkshire.
+Les presenting a large idea Les staves has worked with very special children since 1973 and was head teacher of Turnshaws, an outstanding special school for children with Severe or Complex Learning Difficulties in Kirklees, West Yorkshire.

-Since then he has been working as a consultant to Special Schools.
+Since 1999 he has been working as a consultant to Special Schools and has developed a national reputation for inspirational training.

 Les provides Training Sessions and Workshops for schools and LEAs across the country related to Maths for very special pupils.

-His book "Mathematics for Children with Severe and Profound Learning Difficulties" published by David Fulton Press has been very well received, the first print run selling out in seven months.
+His book "Mathematics for Children with Severe and Profound Learning Difficulties" published by David Fulton sold out the first print run in seven months, and is now regarded as a classic.
 Some of the articles he has written for SEN publications can be found on this site.

 The training that Les provides has been described as "Inspirational".
 He delivers a colourful description of why Mathematics is important for pupils with very special needs and how children establish early mathematical concepts,